Power System Robust State Estimation As a Layer: An Optimization-embedded End-to-end Learning Approach: Introduction

-In recent years, data-driven approaches, particularly end-to-end (E2E) learning, have the potential to serve as a holistic framework with super performance to handle topology identification, PSSE and outliers processing altogether, provided adequate representative data are available for training \cite{wu2022gridtopo}.
-For the RSE problem in this work, the E2E learning is naturally credited by its robustness to Non-Gaussian noise and outliers, and the near-instantaneous output in the online application, i.e. a NN can be trained offline to directly map noisy measurements to state variables \cite{9758816}.
-However, the classical E2E learning approaches could not handle the physical constraints involved in the RSE problem, since it was initially developed for non-constrained problems \cite{donti2017task}.
-Consequently, the resulted estimation may achieve high performance regression but are are not guaranteed to be physical consistent \cite{ding2025optimal}.
+In recent years, data-driven approaches, particularly end-to-end (E2E) learning, have the potential to serve as a holistic framework with superior performance to handle topology identification, PSSE and outliers processing altogether, provided adequate representative data are available for training \cite{wu2022gridtopo}.
+For the RSE problem in this work, the E2E learning is naturally credited by its robustness to non-Gaussian noise and outliers, and the near-instantaneous output in the online application, i.e. an NN can be trained offline to directly map noisy measurements to state variables \cite{9758816}.
+However, the classical E2E learning approaches struggle to handle the power flow based physical constraints involved in the RSE problem, since it was initially developed for non-constrained problems \cite{donti2017task}.
+Consequently, the resulted estimation may achieve high regression accuracy but is not guaranteed to be physically consistent \cite{ding2025optimal}.
+In the context of RSE, enhanced physical consistency indicates that the estimated states are closer to the true physical states of the power system, quantified by measurement residuals in the objective.

 To bridge this gap, one possible solution is to embed physical constraints into the E2E learning framework.
-A typical implementation involves designing a physics-informed neural network (PINN) by encoding physical constraints into a complicated and hybrid loss function \cite{falas2025robust} \cite{ngo2024physics} \cite{9072507}.
+A typical implementation involves designing a physics-informed NN (PINN) by encoding physical constraints into a complicated and hybrid loss function \cite{falas2025robust} \cite{ngo2024physics} \cite{9072507}.
 As such, the PINN is just expected to generate solutions that are not only accurate but also physically consistent.
-In principle, the PINN approach may not generate the genuine optimal solution, since the Karush-Kuhn-Tucker (KKT) optimality conditions are not explicitly fulfilled and therefore constraint alignment cannot always be guaranteed \cite{boyd2004convex}.
+In principle, the PINN approach may not generate the genuine optimal solution, since the Karush-Kuhn-Tucker (KKT) optimality conditions are not explicitly fulfilled \cite{boyd2004convex}.
+Specifically, standard PINNs typically treat physical constraints as external, soft penalties added to the loss function.
+This penalty-based approach merely encourages the outputs of NN to move towards the feasible region, but it lacks the structural mechanism to guarantee physical consistency.